 - Schedule: In some cases, an employment contract will include the days and hours an employee is expected to work.

 - Duration of employment: An employment contract will specify the length of time the employee agrees to work for the company.
 In some cases, this might be an ongoing period of time.
 In other cases, it might be an agreement set for a specific duration.
 At other times a minimum duration is laid out, with the possibility of extending that period.

 - General responsibilities: Contracts can list the various duties and tasks a worker will be expected to fulfill while employed.

 - Confidentiality: Although you may have to sign a separate non-disclosure agreement, some contracts include a statement about confidentiality.

 - Communications: If an employee's role involves handling social media, websites, or email, a contract might state that the company retains ownership and control of all communications.

 - Benefits: A contract should lay out all promised benefits, including (but not limited to): health insurance, 401k, vacation time, and any other perks that are part of the employment.

-- Future competition: Sometimes, a contract will include a non-compete agreement (also known as an NCC).
-This is an agreement stating that, upon leaving the company, the employee will not enter into jobs that will put him or her in competition with the company.
+- Future competition: Sometimes, a contract will include a noncompete agreement or noncompete clause (NCC).
+This is an agreement stating that, upon leaving the company, the employee will not enter into jobs that will put them in competition with the company.
 Often, an employee will have to sign a separate NCC, but it might also be included in the employment contract.